Kenny Powers (stuntman): Other work

 Powers worked for and with Carter for many years, and also claimed to have performed stunts for Hollywood, including in the 1970s films Smokey and the Bandit, Vanishing Point, and Hooper.
 However, he is not listed in any movie credits.
 Kenny did stunt work for the Ken Carter team during the time that Smokey and the Bandit was filmed as the team prepared for the 1979 Super Jump.
 According to Butch Carter, Ken Carter's brother who also did stunt work for the team, the team was considered for the stunt work in Smokey and the Bandit, but another team was selected.
 According to Butch Carter and other team members, Kenny worked for the Ken Carter team the whole time of the filming of Smokey and the Bandit.

-Stuntman Kenny Powers was a phenomenal stuntman.
-He was a caring, loving, and benevolent person.
-However, he struggled with problems due to alcohol and drug abuse his whole adult life.
-Kenny did in fact publicly make claims to have done stunts in movies.
-He was delusional about many things, especially in the last years of his life (Information from Beverly Powers).
 He continued to perform stunts until at least 2005.
-Kenny did 2 stunts in August of 2004.
+Kenny did two stunts in August 2004.
 One was in Dothan, Alabama and the other stunt was done in Greenville, Alabama.
-Kenny did his next to last stunt in Timmonsville, S.C. on August 19, 2006.
-His last stunt was in Greenville, Alabama on August 26, 2006 (Information from Beverly Powers).
+Kenny did his next to last stunt in Timmonsville, South Carolina on August 19, 2006.
+His last stunt was in Greenville, Alabama on August 26, 2006.